FLUS RUSH IN

 COLD AND FLU SEASON IS LONG

-While it may seem like most flu comes in winter, flu season can actually stretch from October to May.
-While you can get the flu during the warmer months, you're much more likely to succumb to a virus with some flu-like symptoms instead of actual influenza, Verywell notes.
+Although winter seems like the obvious time of year for flu, the season can actually stretch from October to May.
+While you can get the flu during the warmer months, you're much more likely to succumb to a virus with some flu-like symptoms instead of actual influenza.

 FLU CAN BE DEADLY ...

-Between 12,000 and 56,000 people die from the flu each year, the CDC estimates.
-Officials give a range because several factors make precise numbers difficult, including the fact that flu may trigger another infection or aggravate an existing condition.
+Between 12,000 and 56,000 people die from the flu each year, according to the most recent CDC data available.
+Several factors make precise mortality estimates difficult, including the fact that flu may trigger another infection or aggravate an existing condition.
 In these cases, flu won't be listed as a cause of death despite its role.

 ...
 BUT NOT AS DEADLY AS IT USED TO BE

 A flu pandemic in 1918 and 1919 killed 20 million to 50 million people worldwide and sickened more than a fourth of the U.S. population at the time.
-Thankfully, the likelihood of flu killing people on that kind of scale again is low because of advances in monitoring and drugs that can treat secondary infections, experts tell Mother Jones.
+Thankfully, the likelihood of flu killing people on that kind of scale again is low because of advances in monitoring and drugs that can treat secondary infections.

 THE COMMON COLD HAS KILLED, TOO — KIND OF